ElkanHub/ClaryVyb_ChromeExtension/CoreLogic.md

 Removes fluff, redundancies, or over-explanations.

-Keeps original intent intact — no new proactive structure or safeguards added.
+Preserves original intent without adding safeguards or structure.

-Delivers a straight-to-the-point version of the same prompt.
+Returns a straight-to-the-point version of the same prompt.

-Use Case: Best when user wants brevity without added strategy.
+Use Case: Best when I want brevity and simplicity without extra strategy.

 3. Copy → “The Assistant”